Job Code: 21/09/09/en2

 The Max Planck Institute of Biophysics is a leading international research institute that uses biophysical, biochemical and computational methods to investigate the structure, dynamics and function of cellular systems at the molecular scale.
-It consists of four scientific departments, multiple research groups and scientific core facilities, with about 180 employees from more than 25 countries.
-We offer a Master Project: Mechanisms of Cellular Proteostasis in the Department of Molecular Sociology, Max Planck Institute for Biophysics.
+It consists of four scientific departments, multiple research groups and scientific core facilities, with about 200 employees from more than 25 countries.
+It is located at the Campus Riedberg in Frankfurt am Main.

 Max Planck Institute of Biophysics